5T33Z0/Clover-Crate/Desktop_Configs/README.md

 - VirtualSMC
 - WhateverGreen

 Additional kexts are available but stored in the "Off" folder - to enable any of them move them from the "Off" to the "Other" folder.
-Read the `EFI_Info.md` included in the EFI folder to find out more about these additional kexts and whether or not you need any them.
+Read the `EFI_Info.md` included in the EFI folder to find out more about these additional kexts and whether you need them or not.

 For more info about additional kexts read this in-depth explanation on [Gathering Files](https://dortania.github.io/OpenCore-Install-Guide/ktext.html#kexts)